Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Estimation of distance function on Riemannian manifolds

 \section{Estimation of distance function on Riemannian manifolds}

-In this section, we give the definitions of Hessian and Morse index form.
-We obtain an estimation of the distance function on a Riemannian manifold and obtain an equality which establishes a relationship between the Hessian of the distance function and the Morse index form, see Proposition \ref{p-3.1}.
+In this section, we follow the notations in \cite{cheeger}.
+We introduce the definitions of Hessian and Morse index form in Riemannian geometry.
+Then we obtain an estimation of the distance function as well as an equality which establishes a relationship between the Hessian of the distance function and the Morse index form on a Riemannian manifold, see Proposition \ref{p-3.1}.
 Base on this, we obtain an inequality which relates the real Hessian of the distance function and the radial sectional curvature of the Riemannian metric, see Theorem \ref{t-3.2}.

-Note that the Hessian of a smooth function $f$ on a Riemannian manifold $(M,g)$ (see \cite{Z}) is defined by
+Note that the Hessian of a smooth function $f$ on a Riemannian manifold $(M,g)$ (see \cite{zheng}) is defined by

 for any two vector fields $X,Y$ on $M$, where $\nabla$ is the Levi-Civita connection on $(M,g)$.

 It is easy to see that $H(f)$ is a symmetric 2-tensor, i.e.,

 for any smooth function $h$ on $M$.